You want smart political talk without the meltdowns?

 That's right.

-Um we had a million laughs, we would just laugh.
+And we had a million laughs.

-But the funny thing is I'll tell a funny story.
+But the funny thing is, I'll tell a funny story.

-That we were at a dinner once.
+We were at a dinner once.

 Yeah.